 Functions, Statistics, and Trigonometry

-Main goal: The goal of Functions, Statistics, and Trigonometry is to present topics from these three areas in a unified way to help students prepare for everyday live and future courses in mathematics.
+Main goal: The goal of Functions, Statistics, and Trigonometry is to present topics from these three areas in a unified way to help students prepare for everyday life and future courses in mathematics.
 Spreadsheet, graphing and CAS technology are employed to enable students to explore and investigate, and to deal with complicated functions and data.

 Main theme I: This text extends student knowledge of linear, quadratic, exponential, logarithm, polynomial and trigonometric equations and functions, with a new focus on statistical modeling with these functions.